Rim width and tire width are two closely related sizes. Flexible tire sidewalls alow a single tire size to be mounted on a rim of various widths.

 What tire widths fit to my wheel/rim?

-The charts presented below could help you to make a rational decision about the tire size(i.e., tire width) you need for a given wheel/rim dimension(i.e., rim width).
+The charts presented below could help you to make the rational decision about the tire width you need for the given wheel/rim width.

 Which tire width to choose from the tire width range?

-In the charts, beside each tire width, there is one more part of the tire dimension: aspect ratio(i.e., tire profile or tire series).
+In the charts, beside each tire width, there is one more tire dimension: a tire series.
 The tire series is the ratio between the tire section height(i.e., tire sidewall height) and the tire section width (i.e., tire width).
 Series = tire sidewall height / tire width.

-The tire width and the series are connected when we talk about tire to rim fitment.
-The reason for this is that for every tire series there is a different rim width/tire width ratio(specified by the tire associations).
-The ratio is used for determining the measuring rim for the tire.
-In other words, lower aspect ratio means that you can use wider rim for the same tire width.
+The tire width, the rim width and the tire series are closely related sizes when we talk about the tire to rim fitment.
+The reason for this is that for almost every tire series there is a different rim width/tire width ratio(specified by the tire associations).
+The ratio is used for determining the Measuring Rim for the tire.
+In other words, a lower aspect ratio means that you could use a wider rim for the same nominal tire width.

-Important notes about tire to rim fitment:
+Important notes about tire to rim fitment

-Next important info is that the tire width changes for about 5mm (2/10") for every 0.5" (inches) change in the rim width, in the approved rim width range for the tire.
+Next important info is that the tire width changes for about 5mm (2/10") for every 0.5" (inches) change in the rim width, in the Approved Rim Width Range for the tire.

-Suppose you have the tire 195/65 R15 on the 6" rim width (6"x15").
-If you changed the rim to 7"x15", the rim width would be increased by 1".
-According to the previous rule, when you mount the tire 195/65 R15 on that rim, the actual tire width will be 195mm + 10mm = 205 mm.
+Suppose you have the tire size 195/65 R15 on the 6" (inch) rim width (6"x15").
+If you changed the rim to 7"x15", according to the previous rule, when you mount the tire 195/65 R15 on that rim, the real tire width would be 195mm + (2 x 5mm) = 205 mm.